Darren Doane

 Darren Doane is an American filmmaker, actor, and music video director.
 He started his early music video work with Ken Daurio and directed several early Blink-182 music videos.

 Prior to directing commercials and music videos, Doane directed two live action short film adaptations of the Malibu Comics superheroes Hardcase (a six-minute music video style promo starring British kickboxer Gary Daniels) and Firearm (a 35-minute movie which served as a prequel to the actual comic).
+Doane's most well known credit is for co-writing and directing Saving Christmas, in which he also co-starred alongside Kirk Cameron.